rachaelgunter/moove-ui/frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+Run build with ENV_FILE to set .env.* file.
+For more info see ".env.* files policy".

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**